KadyoYang/simpleChattingCli/README.md

 im noob

 im noob
-teach me how to make nice program
+teach me how to make nice chat program

 chat_serv is server for chatting client chat_clnt is client